liamzdenek/zillow-application/memory-bank/activeContext.md

 ## Current Focus

-We are currently in the initial planning and architecture phase of the Zillow Real Estate Professional Health Dashboard project.
+We are currently in the implementation phase of the Zillow Real Estate Professional Health Dashboard project.
 This one-day project aims to create an executive dashboard that monitors the health of relationships with real estate professionals, addressing a key risk identified in Zillow's 10-K.

 ### Active Tasks

-1. **Project Planning and Architecture Design**
+1. **Project Implementation**
-   - Defining project requirements and scope
-   - Designing system architecture
-   - Documenting technical decisions
-   - Setting up project structure

-2. **Next Implementation Steps**
-   - Initialize NX monorepo structure
+   - ✅ Initialize NX monorepo structure
-   - Create frontend, backend, shared, and CDK packages
+   - ✅ Create frontend, backend, shared, CDK, and data-generator packages
+   - ✅ Define shared types and interfaces
+   - ✅ Create UI mockups
+   - 🔄 Implement backend API with Express.js and serverless-http
-   - Set up basic infrastructure with CDK
+   - 🔄 Set up basic infrastructure with CDK
-   - Implement data model and DynamoDB table
+   - 🔄 Implement data model and DynamoDB table
-   - Create data generator script
+   - 🔄 Create data generator script
+   - 🔄 Develop frontend dashboard with React and Chart.js

 ## Recent Decisions